calebtuttle/portfoliobuilder/docs/scoring.md

 The Valuation score increases as the stock's Valuation ratios decrease.
 For example, a stock with a P/E of 20 will likely have a higher Valuation score than a stock with a P/E of 40.
 The Quality score increases as measures of Quality increase.
 For example, a stock with consistent YoY earnings growth of 15% will likely have a higher Quality score than a stock whose earnings have consistently decreased.

+TODO: Discuss methodology--how you get a single weight from all these measures.

 ## Valuation Measures
 Listed below are the items that influence the Valuation score.